MohamedHashim/Smelly_mars_rover/NOTES.md

 - Enahnce readbility of parsing position x
 - Enahnce readbility of parsing position y
 - Enahnce readbility of parsing direction
+- Extract rotate left logic to a separate function